jimmoffitt/rbComplianceAPI/README.md

     ?fromDate=<YYYYMMDDHHMM>&toDate=<YYYYMMDDHHMM>"
 ```

-Have the following files in a directory of your choice:
+Second, have the following files in a directory of your choice:

 * compliance_api.rb: the 'main' client program that is excuted with various options (see below).
 * pt_restful.rb: a common-code HTTP helper class currently based on the standard Ruby net/https gem.
 * pt_logging: a common-code Logger class currently based on the Ruby 'logging' gem.
-* example_config.yaml: Compliance Client configuration file.
+* config.yaml: Compliance Client configuration file.
+This file can have any path and file name (needs to be a YAML file however) when you pass that information in as a command-line parameter.

 ###Client Configuration